Paediatric trauma call, 5 minutes.

 Assert your goals

-“Sir,” (I say sir to male teenagers, it’s my authentic style), “I need your help.
-If you focus on my friend here,” (e.g. the anaesthetist), “I can focus on making sure you are ok.
+“Sir,” (I say sir to male teenagers; it’s my authentic style), “I need your help.
+If you focus on my friend here” (e.g. the anaesthetist), “I can focus on making sure you are ok.
 We need to perform a thorough stab check before we move on.”

-TIP 9 – Set time directed goals
+TIP 9 – Set time-directed goals

-With so much potential for chaos, it is easy to lose situational awareness and lose track of time.
+With so much potential for chaos, it is easy to lose situational awareness and track of time.

-This may seem very basic but keep one eye on the clock.
+This may seem very basic, but keep one eye on the clock.

 Use the clock, don’t fight it.

 This requires knowledge, understanding and experience.
-Trauma is a team sport, so don’t forget your team and share the conundrum with the collective expertise in front of you (and behind you, assuming additional personnel are in the wings).
+Trauma is a team sport, so don’t forget your team and share the problem with the collective expertise in front of you (and behind you, assuming additional personnel are in the wings).

 TIP 10 – Keep it simple

-Trauma is fundamentally simple
+Trauma is fundamentally simple.

-Air must go in and out
+Air must go in and out.

-Blood must go round and round
+Blood must go round and round.

-The brain must not be squashed
+The brain must not be squashed.

 Is the patient oxygenating and ventilating?
 Is this a risk?